-- The recent economic downturn has translated into lower peak demand growth in Wisconsin.
+- Recent economic conditions, in addition to efficiency and conservation gains, have translated into lower peak demand growth in Wisconsin.
 Wisconsin utilities forecast between 0.5 percent and 1.2 percent annual load growth through 2020.
-This is similar to the 1.0 percent forecast from the last SEA. - Wisconsin's primary energy source is coal. - The increased shift to natural gas in Wisconsin continues to change the generation mix proportions in the state. - Based on Wisconsin specific data collected for the purposes of producing this SEA, the Commission does not expect a shortfall for Wisconsin.
-The Midcontinent Independent System Operator (MISO) and the Organization of MISO States (OMS) continue work on a survey exploring resource adequacy issues in the MISO footprint.
+This is similar to the 1.0 percent forecast from the last SEA. - Wisconsin's primary energy source is coal. - The increased shift to natural gas in Wisconsin, and the recent shutdown of the Kewaunee nuclear facility, continues to change the generation mix proportions in the state. - Based on Wisconsin specific data collected for the purposes of producing this SEA, the Commission does not expect a shortfall for Wisconsin.
+The Midcontinent Independent System Operator (MISO) and the Organization of MISO States (OMS) continue to discuss resource adequacy surveys in the MISO footprint.